Tanz0rz/haxe-fmod/README.md

 **5. Use the library in code:**

 The `FmodManager` class is the friendly way to interact with FMOD in your game: a background song slot plus fire-and-forget and handle-based sound effects.
-The `FmodEvents` constants used below are generated from your banks (see [Generating Constants](#generating-constants-from-your-banks)).
+The `FmodEvents` constants used below are generated from your banks (see [FMOD Studio Project Configuration](#fmod-studio-project-configuration)).
 You can look through all of the available function calls with descriptions [here](https://github.com/Tanz0rz/haxe-fmod/blob/master/haxefmod/FmodManager.hx).

 ```haxe
 public function StartLevel():Void {